-Option 1: Park in the garage at Hollywood and Highland.
+Park in the garage at Hollywood and Highland.
 Exit into the shopping plaza and there is a lookout where you can see the sign off in the distance and it’s perfectly set up for photo-taking.
 But don’t expect anyone to see the sign unless you point it out in the photo.

-Option 2: One suggestion of driving to the Griffith Observatory and parking, going up to the Observatory itself and you have a perfect view of the sign, but still far, and obviously still difficult to see in photos.
+Drive to the Griffith Observatory and parking, going up to the Observatory itself and you have a perfect view of the sign, but still far, and obviously still difficult to see in photos.

-Option 2: Navigate Hollywood Hills/Beachwood Canyon neighborhoods, trying to guess which “no access to Hollywood Sign” signs are really true and which are put up to discourage tourists.
+You can navigate Hollywood Hills/Beachwood Canyon neighborhoods, trying to guess which “no access to Hollywood Sign” signs are really true and which are put up to discourage tourists.
 My opinion: it’s frustrating trying to navigate through here to snap the same photo everyone else is snapping, and the streets are full of tourists literally in the middle of the street so sometimes you can’t even drive, let alone park.
 One fun note: the original realty company that put up the sign as an advertisement sits on the street at the bottom of the neighborhood.
 Also know that the Hollywood is fenced off and closely monitored, so you can hike a few miles up to it, but your photos will be from behind it (looking over it) or several feet in front of it, making it a challenge to get a photo of yourself in front of the entire sign.

 Option 3: My other favorite option is parking along Lake Hollywood Park (its a playground and soccer field) where I took the photo below.
 Note: there is a sign that says watch for rattlesnakes.

 Tickets to Shows and Screenings